podcodar/webapp/README.md

-# Hello Visitor !!
-Welcome to the PodCodar WebApp
+# Welcome to the PodCodar WebApp!

-It's nice to have you here!
-This project is the web app created by the PodCodar community, it's main objective is to teach good practices of development for our mentees.
+We're glad you're here!
+This web app is a project created by the PodCodar community.
+Our main goal is to teach our mentees good development practices through hands-on experience.

 ### Technologies